RavuAlHemio/dllexports/doc/nt4-debugging-symbols.md

 A new subdirectory named `dbgsym` will be created with a sub-sub-directory `dll` or `exe` which contains the `.dbg` file for your executable or DLL.
 Simultaneously, the debugging information in the executable or DLL will be replaced with a reference to the `.dbg` file.

 And that's it!

+(The symbol-splitting functionality was removed from `rebase.exe` sometime between Windows 2000 and Windows Server 2003; `imagehlp.dll` however contains the underlying `SplitSymbols` function since NT 3.5, as well as Windows 95 OSR2 for the Win9x branch, until today.)